Uniformly distributed orbits in $\mathbb{T}^d$ and singular substitution dynamical systems: Abstract

 \section{Abstract}

-We find sufficient conditions for the singularity of a substitution $\mathbb{Z}$-action's spectrum, which generalize the conditions given in \cite[Theorem 2.4]{bufetov2020singular}, and we also obtain a similar statement for a collection of substitution $\mathbb{R}$-actions, including the self-similar one.
+We find sufficient conditions for the singularity of a substitution $\mathbb{Z}$-action's spectrum, which generalize a result of Bufetov and Solomyak, and we also obtain a similar statement for a collection of substitution $\mathbb{R}$-actions, including the self-similar one.
 To achieve this, we first study the distribution of related toral endomorphism orbits.
 In particular, given a toral endomorphism and a vector $\mathbf{v}\in\mathbb{Q}^d$, we find necessary and sufficient conditions for the orbit of $\omega\mathbf{v}$ to be uniformly distributed modulo $1$ for almost every $\omega\in\mathbb{R}$.
 We use our results to find new examples of singular substitution $\mathbb{Z}$- and $\mathbb{R}$-actions.